Workshops, Symposia, Focus Groups

 The 3rd International Marine Conservation Congress, Making Marine Science Matter, will be held from 14-18 August 2014 at the Scottish Exhibition & Conference Centre, Glasgow, Scotland, UK.
 The Call for Proposals is closed.
 The information below is to be used as guidelines in organizing workshops, symposia and focus groups for proposals that were accepted.

-The Call for Abstracts for oral (spoken), speed (short spoken), and poster presentations is now open.
+The Call for Abstracts for oral (spoken), speed (short spoken), and poster presentations is closed.

 The overall theme of the congress is Making Marine Science Matter.
 For marine conservation to be effective, marine conservation science must matter to stakeholders, policy makers, and practitioners.
 To accomplish this, the congress will be organized around specific topics of interest for marine conservation in general, as well as the local area.
 This list is not meant to be exhaustive but merely a guide for proposers.
 Others topics of interest are welcomed.